 - Improve HTTP caching headers.

-- Take advantage of HTTP/2 server push.
+- Take advantage of HTTP/2, or the newer HTTP/3.

 For example, Casper managed to shave 1.7 seconds off load time by self-hosting an A/B testing script.